-Historically, the South Africa Stock Market reached an all time high of 64079.16 in January of 2021.
-South Africa Stock Market - data, forecasts, historical chart - was last updated on January of 2021.
+Historically, the South Africa Stock Market Index (Composite) reached an all time high of 69403.75 in March of 2021.
+South Africa Stock Market Index (Composite) - data, forecasts, historical chart - was last updated on July of 2021.

-The South Africa Stock Market is expected to trade at 62524.02 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate it to trade at 58614.28 in 12 months time.
+The South Africa Stock Market Index (Composite) is expected to trade at 64644.53 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate it to trade at 59569.16 in 12 months time.